kkontheway/Vuln-Management/README_REACT.md

 npm run dev
 ```

-The React app will proxy API requests to the Flask backend running on `http://localhost:5001`.
+The React app will proxy API requests to the FastAPI backend running on `http://localhost:5001`.

 ### Production Build